Best budget turntables Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget turntables you can buy in 2022.

 Read the full review: Lenco L-85

-The Rega Planar 1 is a 2018 What Hi-Fi?
+The Rega Planar 1 became a 2019 What Hi-Fi?
 Award-winner thanks to its wonderfully exciting and engaging sound.
 Build quality is superb and features include a Rega Carbon cartridge, which is attached to a RB110 tonearm.

 It's a simple deck to get up and running, too.
 The result is a roomy, spacious sound that's full of detail.
 Voices sound superb and the Rega delivers a combination of clarity and accuracy that's tough to beat at this price.